qBioTurin/epischool-abm/README.md

 - **ClassroomsScheduling.txt**: this file contains the teachers' scheduling on the five weekly days; each teacher has an associated identifier (it's important to not overlap the teachers between different classroom in the same hour).
 It's necessary to specify the scheduling for each interested classroom and for each day there must be six lessons.
 - **StaggeredClassroomsScheduling.txt**: this file contains the teachers' scheduling in the case of staggered admissions.
 - **GymTeachers.txt**: this file contains the identifier of the gym teachers.

-## EXTENDING THE MODEL
-- Introduce some features such as:
-	- Possibility of reinfection

 ## REFERENCES
 [1] Daniele Baccega. _SchoolSEIRModel_. _2021_.
 URL: https://github.com/daniele-baccega/schoolseirmodel.